PixeroJan/obsidian-ersatt-typografiska-tecken/README.md

 ## Usage

 Once installed, the plugin must also be activated to be available in the ribbon.
-Click on the icon to change all quotationmarks in the active note to swedish standard.
+Click on the icon to change all quotation marks in the active note to swedish standard.